Kotlin/dataframe/README.md

     // convert flight numbers to int
     .convert { flightNumber }.toInt()

-    // clean 'Airline' column
+    // clean 'airline' column
     .update { airline }.with { "([a-zA-Z\\s]+)".toRegex().find(it)?.value ?: "" }

-    // split 'From_To' column into 'From' and 'To' .split { fromTo }.by("_").into(origin, destination)
+    // split 'fromTo' column into 'origin' and 'destination' .split { fromTo }.by("_").into(origin, destination)

-    // clean 'From' and 'To' columns
+    // clean 'origin' and 'destination' columns
     .update { origin and destination }.with { it.lowercase().replaceFirstChar(Char::uppercase) }

-    // split lists of delays in 'RecentDelays' into separate columns
+    // split lists of delays in 'recentDelays' into separate columns
-    // 'delay1', 'delay2'... and nest them inside original column `RecentDelays` .split { recentDelays }.inward { "delay$it" }
+    // 'delay1', 'delay2'... and nest them inside original column `recentDelays` .split { recentDelays }.inward { "delay$it" }

     // convert string values in `delay1`, `delay2` into ints